ducandu/spygame/docs/how_to_build_a_platformer_with_spygame.rst

     import spygame as spyg
     import spygame.examples.vikings as vik

 This will import the spygame library as well as spygame's "Lost Vikings" extension.

-Then we will create a spygame Game object that contains as only spygame.Level object our tmx-level (as vik.VikingLevel object).
+Then we will create a spygame.Game object that contains only one spygame.Level object our tmx-level (as a vik.VikingLevel object, which is a child class of spygame.Level).
 The different levels of a game are specified in the Game's constructor via a list of dictionaries, each of which specifying the Level's "class:"
 (we use the vik.VikingLevel here, which supports the three player characters Erik, Olaf and Baleog; more on that later), the level's "name:"
-(which may be a reference to the equally named tmx file in the data/ directory), and a numeric "id:".
+(which may be a reference to the equally named tmx file in the data/ directory without the .tmx extension), and a numeric "id:".

 The title arg to the Game's constructor defines the caption of the pygame window that will open up when the game is played.

 .. code-block:: python